 1. They dedicate time to read.

-My son has been on a quest: get Mom caught up before season 8 of the TV series Game of Thrones drops in 2019.
+My son has been on a quest: get Mom caught up before the final season of the TV series Game of Thrones drops in 2019.
 He knows I can read things I can’t necessarily watch — unless I know what’s coming.
 So I took the audio version of George R.R.
 Martin’s A Song of Ice and Fire, book 1, otherwise known as A Game of Thrones, on a bike ride to and from Luckenbach, Texas, and by the time I got home I was fully invested.
 To help myself digest this epic fantasy, I am simultaneously reading the recap and analysis of Leigh Butler’s A Read of Ice and Fire, which ran from 2011-2015.
 After a chapter in which a significant character dies, and Butler and I were bewailing the unfairness of it all, she wrote that the plot is “disturbingly similar to real life that way.”
 That sums up why I’m taking the time this series requires.
 (That and the three-eyed crow, of course.)

 2. They self-select reading material.